 20. Are you allergic to anything?

 Know if they’re allergic to anything you may already have in the apartment.
 This is a good time to list your allergies as well.
 Prevent any health issues ahead of time.
 Now that you know all the right questions to ask a new roommate, you can find the perfect roommate.
 You’ll find out all of the important things about the other person as you live with them, but it’s always good to be prepared and ask things ahead of time.

 At Common, you don’t have to go through the process of searching for a good roommate and asking these questions ahead of time.
 We do it for you.
 All of our coliving homes across all major US cities have large, furnished suits and community lounges where you can bond with your suitemates and ask important questions.
-Whether you’re a night owl or early bird or a frozen food lover or a chef, you’re welcome at Common.
+Whether you’re a night owl or morning person or a frozen food lover or a chef, you’re welcome at Common.
 For one all-inclusive rate for coliving, you can expect a private bedroom, high-quality furniture and appliances, coworking spaces, and incredible amenities with utilities and high-speed Wi-Fi included.